 Our check-in guy told us that if we could purchase another ticket from some partner company, then they would be able to connect those flights and get us through the transit zone.

 He told us a couple of companies that were ok, and we went to look for a local ticket office.

 I should say, going back after you passed security is not an easy task.

 We were stopped four times by different security guys on the way out and had to tell the story all over again.
-Then that next guy would shout to a previous one ‘Did you let them through?’, and we were allowed to go a dozen meters until the next one stopped us.
+Then that next guy would shout to a previous one ‘Did you let them through?’ across the hall, and we were allowed to go a dozen meters until the next one stopped us.

-So we sat there to, for a bit.
+So we sat there too, for a bit.
 Until I realized that we are wasting precious time.

 Wait, did I mention that we only had 40 minutes to find another ticket and get back to that flight?

 At some point, we left the airport as they had a ticket office outside, still hoping to find the tickets and catch that flight.